pidoveproject/scala-showdown-api/examples/zio-client/README.md

 # ZIO Client example

-This is a minimalist CLI client for Pokémon Showdown using the ZIO module.
+This is a minimalist CLI client for Pokémon Showdown using the ZIO client.

 ## Run the project